-The performances will be photographed and filmed for publicity and documentation purposes.
-These materials may be used on the festival website orin the official festival report.
+Please be aware that the performances will be photographed and filmed for publicity and documentation purposes.
+These materials may be used on the festival website or in the official festival report.
 Members of the press may also photograph and/or film the events.

 Comprising the stage designers Itaru Sugiyama, Ryo Sakamoto, Ayami Sasaki, and Tomomi Nakamura, this collective of scenographers was formed especially for the F/T19 Opening Program.
 The group aims to work on projects involving the creation of scenes and scenery rooted in stage design, though without presupposing the need for text, actors, or directors.
 Its name derives from “scenography,” combined with a Japanese word meaning “group” or “school.”

 A member of the theatre group Seinendan since his days as a student at International Christian University, Itaru Sugiyama went to Italy as part of the Agency for Cultural Affairs’ Overseas Study Program for Artists in 2001.
 His wide-ranging output encompasses set design for theatre, dance, musicals, and opera as well as running stage design workshops and overseeing theatre venue renovation projects.
 His accolades include Best Scenography Award at the Cairo International Festival for Contemporary and Experimental Theatre 2006 and the Yomiuri Theatre Prize for Best Production Team Member in 2014.